by Adam Sliwinski

 Sō’s flexibility and interest in occasionally transcending the percussion ensemble as John Cage imagined it (un-pitched noise, rhythm and time as structure) means that we can approach other modes of expression as any other musician would.
 There remains something unique about the way that the five of us create the music together, which is not just the sum of our individual skills, experience, and inspiration, but something transcendent and greater.

-Dan Trueman’s new work for So Percussion and the JACK Quartet is named Songs That Are Hard to Sing, and the piece is characteristically difficult to describe.
+Dan Trueman’s work for So Percussion and the JACK Quartet is named Songs That Are Hard to Sing, and the piece is characteristically difficult to describe.
 As a composer, software designer, and fiddler, Trueman’s music is a unique combination of tuneful and strange.
 The influence of Norwegian fiddle traditions merges with gnarly micro-tuning and technology.

 At the heart of Songs That Are Hard To Sing is Dan’s new software instrument called the “Bitklavier,” which he combines with the impressive tuning practices of the JACK Quartet.
 The Bitklavier is a software piano instrument with extraordinary capabilities.
 It can warp notes, re-tune to different systems in real time, trigger metronomes, match your tempo, and many other things.